planetarium/snack.planetarium.dev/content/posts/2019/10/libplanet-0.6.eng.md

 Asynchronous Block Mining
 ---------------
 Since Libplanet works based on a [Proof of Work] system, it uses a lot of CPU resources during block mining process.
-In the previous version, because `Hashcash.Answer()` which looks for `Nonc`e in a block was a synchronous function, the running thread was blocked and it was difficult to abort operation.
+In the previous version, because `Hashcash.Answer()` which looks for `Nonce` in a block was a synchronous function, the running thread was blocked and it was difficult to abort operation.

 From this version, `BlockChain<T>.Mine()` is an asynchronous function, meaning users can abort operation at a desired time by using `CancellationToken`.
 Also, when blockchain tip changes during mining, `Blockchain <T>.TipChanged` event, which can be subscribed externally, will be called and the mining process will halt when that event occurs.